THINGS TO DO IN BELFAST

 For more than 800 years, Carrickfergus Castle has been an imposing monument on the Northern Ireland landscape whether approached by land, sea or air.
 The castle played an important military role until 1928 and remains one of the best-preserved medieval structures in Ireland.

-- Carrickfergus Castle Information -
+- Carrickergus Castle -

 The distance between Carrickfergus and Belfast is 10 miles.
 The road distance is 11 miles.